ThomasJScott3/Unit-20-First-Contract/README.md

 <br>
 <p align="center"><img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/Deploy.PNG"></img></p>
 <br>
 Next, you will deploy your contract.
-Make sure that your environment is set to 'injected web3' and that your ganash testnet is set up in ganache.
-I had to do the latter all over again and then synch it with metamask.
-In addition, make sure that you specify that your funding account is different from the 3 accounts in ganache you will be disbursing ether to.
-Finally, please remember to input a number under 'value' (think back to that part from the code).
+Make sure that your environment is set to 'injected web3' and that your ganache testnet is connected to metamask.
+I had to do the latter all over again and then re-synch it with metamask.
+In addition, you must ensure that your funding account is different from the 3 accounts in ganache that you will be disbursing ether to.
+Finally, please remember to input a number under 'value' (think back to the code).
 Bear in mind that you cannot transfer more than the balance of your account.
-Otherwise you will get an error.
+Otherwise you will get an error for insufficient funds.
 I chose a value of 9 because it is divisible into thirds.
-Finally, input the addresses of the 3 associate's accounts.
+Finally, input the addresses of the 3 associates' accounts.
 Again, make sure they are different from the account you sourcing ether from.
 After that, press the 'transact' button.
 <br>
 <p align="center"><img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/DeployMetamask.PNG"></img></p>
 <br>